P13 Design for Behavior Change

 - How to identify and understand the barriers to behavior change

-- Research-based methods to design solutions that don't just inform learners, but that inspire behavior change
+- Research-based methods to design solutions that not only inform learners but also inspire behavior change

 - How to use specific models and techniques for designing a change effort